Flights to London

 per person one way from Auckland, Wellington, Christchurch

 Terms and conditions: Advertised fares are based on travel originating in New Zealand.
 Please note the entire travel period may not be available at the time of booking.
 For airfare only bookings paid with credit, debit or charge card, a fee of $17.50 per person per one way longhaul journey applies.
-Economy fares are valid for travel Mon-Thu, an additional $30 one way applies for travel on Fri-Sun.
+Economy fares via the Americas are valid for travel Mon-Thu, an additional $30 one way applies for travel on Fri-Sun.
 For airfare only bookings made through our Contact Centre a non-refundable service fee of $60 per person, per one way long-haul journey applies.
 Airport and government costs will vary and are subject to currency fluctuations.
 Taxes on return sector will vary from those on the outbound journey.
-Travel is via Air New Zealand nonstop services from Auckland to Singapore and beyond on partner airlines.
-Travel ex Christchurch/Wellington is via Auckland on Air New Zealand domestic flights, excluding travel ex Wellington or Christchurch via Auckland & Singapore may incur an additional cost based on confirmed routing.
+Travel is via Air New Zealand nonstop services from Auckland via Los Angeles to London or travel from Auckland to Singapore, Hong Kong, Shanghai and beyond on partner airlines.
+Connecting flights are subject to partner airline availability.
+Travel from Christchurch or Wellington is via Auckland on Air New Zealand domestic flights.
 Connections from all other Air New Zealand serviced domestic airports via Auckland are available with additional cost.
 Connections from provincial New Zealand points requiring an overnight break in the journey will be at passengers' own expense.
 Advertised travel period as stated.
 Seats are limited and may not be available on all flights or on all dates.
-Prices correct as at 26 September 2018.
+Prices correct as at 30 Aug 2019.
 New deals may be released at any time.
-Airpoints™ terms and conditions, General terms and conditions, Global Saver, Premium Economy, and Business Premier terms and conditions apply TTY assistance is available for deaf and hearing impaired via NZ Relay on 0800 4 711 711.
+Airpoints™ terms and conditions, General terms and conditions and Longhaul fare rules apply.
+TTY assistance is available for deaf and hearing impaired via NZ Relay on 0800 4 711 711.